Memorial Reefs are an ecological alternative to traditional burial

 Every reef has a set of GPS coordinates, so you can visit whenever you want to.

-Memorial Reefs International also sets up “destination funerals” if you want us to take care of the accommodations, chartered boat, food, and so on.
-Some families visit the burial location year after year to honor the deceased person.
+Some families visit the reef location year after year to honor the deceased person.

 Your reef memorial helps restore the world’s oceans.Each memorial added to the reefs is one step toward the restoration of Earth's oceans.
 The extra surface area strengthens and expands coral reefs, which are a desperately needed component of the marine ecosystem.